![]() |

 auth: <%= ENV['BASIC_AUTH'] %>

-There are two ways to change how Madness looks.
+There are three ways to change how Madness looks.

 In order to have complete control over the CSS and generated HTML, you can override the views and styles.
 Views are provided as Slim templates, and CSS is provided as SCSS.